DaylightBasement/daylightbasement.github.io/content/patch/1-0-4-alpha.md

 ## Weapons and Items

 ### Boxes
-- Fixed a bug where a particular room would drop a unlimited amount of Plu (Thank you @ParkAttack for finding this one)
+- Fixed a bug where a particular room would drop an unlimited amount of Plu (Thank you @ParkAttack for finding this one)

 ### TP82
 - Increased mag size from 3 to 4